 The Library is a non-circulating reading and reference library, meaning users will always have ready access to materials, but will not be able to borrow items.
 Special collections and archives are also available for public use by appointment only.
 To further assist you, books and periodicals housed at the Library can be found using the University of Minnesota Libraries catalog.

-The Library offers wireless access, a public computer, self-service copying, and a welcoming space for collaboration and research.
+The Library offers wireless access, a public computer, and a welcoming space for collaboration and research.
 Library staff is available to assist you during your visit.

 Our special research collections include: